 A Duty Pilot should be rostered for all normal operations days of Thursday, Friday (Summer), Saturday and Sunday.

-Where a rostered Duty Pilot is not available for any reason, a suitably experienced club member or members must be appointed; a replacement must be appointed identified prior to handover of the duty.
+Where a rostered Duty Pilot is not available for any reason, a suitably experienced club member or members must be appointed; a replacement must be identified prior to handover of the duty.

 The Duty Instructor must make an assessment on the availability of suitably experienced members to fulfil the role of Duty Pilot and to ensure safety can be maintained prior to commencing operations: